alexshho/git-github/README.md

 # git-github
-This is for tutuorial purpose.
+This is for tutuorial purpose .